AntiCope/anticope.ml/pages/MeteorAdditionals.md

 **Others**
 - [Optifine](https://optifine.net/home) or [Optifabric](https://www.curseforge.com/minecraft/mc-mods/optifabric) | As stated [above](#optifine-alternatives), Optifine is and never will be compatible with Meteor.
 - [Replay Mod](https://www.replaymod.com/) | Only crashes when opening the replay list.
 Recording should still be fine.
+- [Voxel Map](https://www.curseforge.com/minecraft/mc-mods/voxelmap) | Causes rendering issues such as custom font to not render correctly.